mygithubwisdom/my_hosted_script_repo/README.md

 Task 6.
 Wildcards
 Wildcards are special characters used to perform pattern matching when working with files.

-#Prompt user the user to enter the first number
+#Prompt the user to enter the first number,
-echo "25."
+echo "25." ,
 read num1

 Wildcards are special characters used in Linux shell commands to represent unknown or variable text patterns.
 When working with lines in a file or searching for text patterns, wildcards are often used with commands like:grep,cat or ls.
 ![Screenshot (1003)](https://github.com/user-attachments/assets/62811a1c-3636-41fc-9dbd-d1c16cf48b33)